CM-IV/profusion/README.md

 * Available as a library and a CLI.
 * As close to native `rust-postgres` performance as we can make it.

-You can learn more about using Cornucopia by reading our [book](https://cornucopia-rs.netlify.app/book/index.html), or you can get a quickstart by looking at our [examples](https://cornucopia-rs.netlify.app/book/examples.html).
+You can learn more about using profusion by reading our [book](https://cornucopia-rs.netlify.app/book/index.html), or you can get a quickstart by looking at our [examples](https://cornucopia-rs.netlify.app/book/examples.html).

-## A quick taste of Cornucopia
+## A quick taste of profusion
 The [book](https://cornucopia-rs.netlify.app/book/index.html) is the place to go to get more in-depth explanations, but here is the simplest of tasters to give you an idea.

 Let's say you have the following PostgreSQL queries